-5.2 Sponsor Outreach
+Sponsor Outreach

-A supplemental effort to contact potential Sponsors was conducted to obtain clarification on flood mitigation actions where there was significant uncertainty regarding their location and/or scope of work.
-Feedback from potential Sponsors was requested via email.
-These outreach e-mails included a one-page summary of the potential flood mitigation action with a map showing its approximate location, allowing the potential sponsors to view the potential actions for their entity.
-In addition, potential Sponsors were encouraged to provide any other flood mitigation action of their interest for the RFPG to consider for inclusion in the Regional Flood Plan.
+A supplemental effort to contact potential sponsors was conducted to obtain clarification on flood mitigation actions where there was significant uncertainty regarding their location and/or scope of work.
+Feedback from potential sponsors was requested via email.
+These outreach emails included a one-page summary of the potential flood mitigation action with a map showing its approximate location, allowing the potential sponsors to view the potential actions for their entity.
+In addition, potential sponsors were encouraged to provide any other flood mitigation action of their interest for the Trinity RFPG to consider for inclusion in the regional flood plan.
 Several conference call meetings were held following this outreach effort, which resulted in multiple positive outcomes for the flood planning process.
-Potential Sponsors were able to fill in data gaps, identify actions that were already completed or had allocated funding, add new actions for consideration, and confirm interest in including the identified potential actions in the Regional Flood Plan.
+Potential sponsors were able to fill in data gaps, identify actions that were already completed or had allocated funding, add new actions for consideration, and confirm interest in including the identified potential actions in the regional flood plan.

-Due to schedule limitations, this outreach effort was targeted to the potential flood mitigation actions with the greatest data gaps.
-However, flood mitigation actions must be included in the Regional Flood Plan to be eligible for future state funding from the Texas Water Development Board.
-Given this constraint, the RFPG decided that an affirmative willingness to sponsor a given action would not be a prerequisite for inclusion in the plan.
+Due to schedule limitations, this outreach effort targeted potential flood mitigation actions with the greatest data gaps.
+Because flood mitigation actions must be included in the regional flood plan to be eligible for future state funding from the TWDB, the Trinity RFPG decided that an affirmative willingness to sponsor a given action would not be a prerequisite for inclusion in the plan.
 As a result, all potential actions were considered for inclusion unless an entity had specifically declined to be listed as a sponsor and no other appropriate potential sponsor was identified.
 This approach was adopted because:

-- 1. It provides a conservative estimate of the flood mitigation needs in the region. - 2.
-It does not obligate an entity to sponsorship; it simply allows an entity to be eligible for funding if interest in and capacity to sponsor an action becomes evident before the next regional flood plan is adopted.
+- It provides a conservative estimate of the flood mitigation needs in the region. - It does not obligate an entity to sponsorship; it simply allows an entity to be eligible for funding if interest in and capacity to sponsor or an action becomes evident before the next regional flood plan is adopted.